Uherské Hradiště: Transport

-The Uherské Hradiště agglomeration is served by 8 urban bus lines (numbered 2–9), as well as more regional and long-distance routes.
+The Uherské Hradiště agglomeration is served by eight urban bus lines (numbered 2–9, after line 1 was cancelled), as well as more regional and long-distance routes.

 The I/55 road (the section from Olomouc to Hodonín) runs through the town.
 The I/50 road (part of the European route E50) from Brno to the Czech-Slovak border in Starý Hrozenkov passes through the southern part of the municipal territory.

 Uherské Hradiště is located on the intraregional railway lines Prague–Luhačovice via Olomouc and Brno–Staré Město.
 In addition, the town is the start of the local line to Bylnice, which is also served by Vésky train stop.